|Nutritional Guidelines (per serving)|

 - Pinch of ground nutmeg

-- 1 cup Kefalotyri or Parmesan cheese (grated)
+- 1 cup Kefalotyri cheese (grated, or freshly grated Parmesan cheese)

 Prepare the Vegetables

-- Place the eggplant slices in a colander and salt them liberally.
-Cover them with an inverted plate that is weighted down by a heavy can or jar.
+Place the eggplant slices in a colander and salt them liberally.
+Cover them with an inverted plate and weigh down the plate with a heavy can or jar.
 Place the colander in the sink and let it sit for at least 15 to 20 minutes, preferably 1 hour.

-- Peel the potatoes and boil them whole until they are just done, which is about 10 minutes.
+Peel the potatoes, place whole in a pot, cover with cold water, and bring to a boil.
+Cook until they are just done, about 10 minutes.
 They should not get too soft, just cooked enough so that they no longer crunch.
 Drain, cool, and cut them into 1/4-inch slices.
 Set aside.

-- When eggplant is finished cooking, lower the oven temperature to 350 F.
+When eggplant is finished cooking, set aside and lower the oven temperature to 350 F.

 Make the Meat Filling

-- Allow the sauce to simmer, uncovered, for approximately 15 minutes so that excess liquid can evaporate.
-It should be a drier, chunkier tomato sauce.
+Allow the sauce to simmer, uncovered, for approximately 15 minutes so that excess liquid can evaporate.
+It should be a drier, chunkier sauce.
 Season to taste with salt and pepper.

 Make the Béchamel Sauce

-- Remove from heat, and stir in beaten egg yolks and pinch of nutmeg.
-Return to heat and stir until sauce thickens.
+Remove from heat, and stir in beaten egg yolks and pinch of nutmeg.
+Return to the heat and stir until sauce thickens.
 Set aside.

 Assemble the Moussaka

-- Leaving a 1/4-inch space around the edges of the pan, place a layer of potatoes on the bottom.
-Top with a layer of eggplant slices.
+Leaving a 1/4-inch space around the edges of the pan, place the potatoes in a layer on the bottom.
+Top with a layer of half of the eggplant slices.

-- Add meat sauce on top of eggplant layer and sprinkle with 1/4 of the grated cheese.
+Add the meat sauce on top of the eggplant layer and sprinkle with 1/4 of the grated cheese.
 Top with another layer of eggplant slices and sprinkle once again with 1/4 of the grated cheese.

-- Bake for 45 minutes or until béchamel sauce is a nice golden brown color.
-Allow cooling for 15 to 20 minutes before slicing and serving.
+Bake for 45 minutes or until béchamel sauce is a nice golden brown color.
+Allow it to cool for 15 to 20 minutes before slicing and serving.

-Note: You can make this dish ahead but stop before making the béchamel sauce and refrigerate.
+- You can make this dish ahead, but stop before making the béchamel sauce and refrigerate.
 Cook the béchamel sauce right before you intend to bake it.